GedalyaKrycer/screen-it/README.md

 * This app has been built with React and uses ES6+ JS, Hooks, Props and a Context Provider.
 I stayed away from using bootstrap and opted to leverage CSS Grid, FlexBox, css variables and other custom styles.

 * This site is also a PWA (Progress Web Application), which allows it to be downloaded to a computer or tablet as an offline "app".
-It scores 100% across in the board in Google Chrome's Lighthouse report.
+It scores 100% across the board in Google Chrome's Lighthouse report.
 ![lighthouse report](./readme-assets/lighthouse-report.png)

 * Attention was paid to adding comments to the code to explain functions and creating TOC in longer style sheets.